-Sadly, Steve Farrar, the author of Finishing Strong passed away recently at the age of 72.
+Two years after his death, we remember Steve Farrar, the author of Finishing Strong who passed away at the age of 72.
 Steve impacted many, many people’s lives, encouraging men especially to stick to their Christian beliefs no matter what.
 Thankfully, Finishing Strong was his testimony and this continues to point us to stand our ground as believers.

 Unfortunately many men of God have not stood the test of time, having been taken out by the enemy for one reason or another.
 This was a central theme of Steve’s book Finishing Strong.
 It’s not so much how you start but how you end, that is the important thing.
 I remember reading his book where he shared that Billy Graham had many great contemporaries in his early days, yet so many of them gave up halfway.
 His point was that only one in ten people who start out will finish the race.